-For unquoted investments, the Manager is an engaged shareholder (on behalf of the Company) and representatives of the Manager often join the investee board.
-The role of the Manager, with investees is to ensure that strategy is clear, the business plan can be implemented and that the management resources are in place to deliver profitable growth.
-The intention is to build on the business model and grow the company into an attractive target able to be either sold or potentially floated in the medium term.
+For unquoted investments, the Manager is an engaged shareholder (on behalf of the Company) and representatives of the Manager often join the investee boards.
+The role of the Manager with investees is to ensure that strategy is clear, the business plan can be implemented and the management resources are in place to deliver profitable growth.
+The aim is to build on the business model and grow the company into an attractive target which can be sold or potentially floated in the medium term.

-A more detailed explanation of how the business model is applied is provided in the Other Matters section of the Strategic Report on pages 18 to 21.
+A more detailed explanation of how the investment policy and business model are applied is provided in the Other Matters section of the Strategic Report on pages 18 to 22.
 The full investment policy can be found on page 63.